bitifet/SmarkForm/doc/index.md

 ### Introduction

+<b>Smarkform</b> is a powerful while effortless Markup-driven and Extendable forms.

-SmarkForm simplifies the creation of interactive forms in web applications, empowering designers to utilize custom templates and seamlessly incorporate interaction through contextual actions.
+It simplifies the creation of interactive forms in web applications, empowering designers to utilize custom templates and seamlessly incorporate interaction through contextual actions.

 **Designers** can enhance their templates by using their own HTML and CSS, without the need to deal with complex JavaScript code.

-SmarkForm enables advanced capabilities, such as adding or removing items from a list and dynamically loading options for select dropdowns, even if they depend on the values of any other field in the form.
-This can be achieved simply by adding the 'data-smark' property to relevant tags.
+SmarkForm enables advanced
+capabilities, such as adding or removing items from a list and dynamically loading options for select dropdowns, even if they depend on the values of any other field in the form.

+This is achieved simply by means of adding the 'data-smark' property to relevant tags.

 **Developers** can leverage these templates as views to import and manipulate complex data in JSON format.

-They also have the flexibility to access any component in the form tree using simple path-style addresses or develop their own custom component types.
+They also have the flexibility to access any component in the form tree using simple path-style addresses being able to import/export subforms, react to change events and a lot more…

+They are able to develop custom component types as well which designers can then place wherever they want.

-> 🚧 **Please note** that select dropdowns are not yet implemented in the
+> 🚧 **Please note** that select dropdowns (as explained before) are not yet implemented in the
-> current version, but they are planned for inclusion in the upcoming 1.0.0
+> current version (but they are planned for inclusion in the upcoming 1.0.0).
+Of course, for regular behaviour you can simply use a `<select>` tag in a regular *type = input* component.
 > release.